dascil/Amagi/README.md

 We are not held responsible for any repercussions caused by using this repo.

 ## TODO

-Add usage help command
+Add delete bot message capability

-Add delete bot message
+Sauce command QoL features